LACMIP/emu/docs/_documentation/citing.md

 If you need new locality numbers, download and complete the [LACMIP Locality Request Form](https://docs.google.com/spreadsheets/d/1v1xc2jFS-fva_YW_9lPM89yGpv7XCacIA1H0SAAgA8w/edit?usp=sharing) and submit it to the collections manager with any relevant documentation, including permitting paperwork and field notes (Open [form](https://docs.google.com/spreadsheets/d/1v1xc2jFS-fva_YW_9lPM89yGpv7XCacIA1H0SAAgA8w/edit?usp=sharing) > _File_ > _Download_).
 Each LACMIP locality is intended to represent a unique sampling event; for example, if an individual collects the same bed on two different days, each event should be assigned a its own locality number.

 # Citing digitized collections
-**Digitization requires significant resources that can only be sustained with evidence of use through proper attribution.** If your research has benefitted from LACMIP's digitized collections data in any way, include the suggested citation--_including the DOI_--for [our GBIF dataset](https://doi.org/10.15468/6nxzen) in your reference list.
+**Digitization requires significant resources that can only be sustained with evidence of use through proper attribution.** If your research has benefitted from LACMIP's digitized collections data in any way, include the suggested citation for [our GBIF dataset](https://doi.org/10.15468/6nxzen) in your reference list.

 Example: Hendy A, Walker L, Mertz W (2020).
 LACM Invertebrate Paleontology.
 Version 1.7.
 Natural History Museum of Los Angeles County.
 Occurrence dataset [https://doi.org/10.15468/6nxzen](https://doi.org/10.15468/6nxzen) accessed via GBIF.org on 2020-05-19.
 {: .notice--warning}